IfeSunmola/lazy-vibes/grade-tracker/README.md

 # Grade Tracker

 Program to simply report the current grade in a course.
-Most of similar tools like this online don't have any way to save the grades.
+Most of the similar tools like this online don't have any way to save the grades.

 ## Usage